 Because cremation is less expensive than preparing the body for burial, some misinformed people think the person couldn't afford a burial.
 That is far from the truth in some cases.
 Cremation might not have anything to do with an insurance issue.
 Here are some of the reasons a person might choose cremation:

-- The person has decided not to spend unnecessary money for a burial.
+- The person has decided not to spend unnecessary money on a burial.

 - Cremation is better for the environment.